agilepro/software-craftsmanship/docs/Documentation/unicode-in-latex.md

 *   **^^^^0416**   represents the Cyrillic character Ж

 Apparently even larger numbered characters can be accessed using five/six carets and 5/6 hex digits.
 Any character created this way is parsed at the very initial stage or parsing the file.
 A character entered this way acts exactly as if it was typed in.
 For example the command **\\textbf** could be equivalently entered **\\te^^78tbf** because the lower case x is at hex position 78.
-I don’t recommend doing this, but I mention this just to make it clear that this syntax is converted to a character before it is interpreted by the TeX interpreter.
+I don't recommend doing this, but I mention this just to make it clear that this syntax is converted to a character before it is interpreted by the TeX interpreter.
 Any character entered this way is processed through the system exactly as if you typed the character into the source.

 You can NOT use this to cause a special characters to appear in the output without using the normal escaping.
 For example, if you want the book to have a backslash you can not simply put ^^5c — the hex value for backslash.
 You will still need to use two backslashes (^^5c^^5c) to escape the backslash just like you were typing backslashes into the source.